pratzohol/MindML/docs/Notes/Miscellaneous/index.md

 Some of the broad topics which will go into this section are:

 - Classical ML like SVM, kNN, etc.
-- Concepts from statistics, information theory
-- Probability Concepts
-- Calculus
+- Generic things about ML like bias-variance tradeoff, etc.
+- Accuracy, Precision, Recall, etc.

 Further, this section can contain sub-sections.
 For example, if on a particular topic like SVM, I have a few notes, then I can create a sub-section for it.